kriete/bmp280_median_logger/README.md

 $ sudo python setup.py install
 ```

-##### Logger
+##### BMP280 Logger
-Navigate to the directory and run the pip install with the -e flag (or not - just useful in case of own changes to the package)
+Navigate to the median logger directory and run the pip install with the -e flag (or not - just useful in case of own changes to the package)
 ```sh
 $ pip install -e .
 ```